 With increase in population over time and the decrease in per capita availability of agricultural land, poverty has remained a serious concern.
 Poverty in the mining area and villages close to the towns has declined but it may have worsened in the interior villages due to stagnant agricultural production, soil erosion, and lack of new economic opportunities.
 The rural people market their agricultural forest and other farm produce in primary form with little or no value addition, thus reducing the employment, income generation and revenue base within the primary sector.
-Lack of infrastructure and industries within the state has also hampered the growth of the primary sector.
-Another challenge for the slow growth of the economy is the dependence of the people on the government for employment and income generation.
+Lack of infrastructure and industries within the state has also hampered the growth of the people on the government for employment and income generation.